 GardenersHQ

-Washingtonia robusta is commonly known as Skyduster or Mexican fan palm.
+Washingtonia robusta is commonly known as Skyduster or the Mexican fan palm.
 It is grown as an ornamental tree in gardens and landscapes and can commonly be seen dotting the coastlines and streets of south-western U.S. cities.

 Skyduster